SkyHobbit36/my-simple-site/README.md

 ## Was used
 * git
-* yarn \n
+* yarn
-* gulp, gulp-clean-css, gulp-clean, gulp-concat, gulp-replace \n
+* gulp, gulp-clean-css, gulp-clean, gulp-concat, gulp-replace